Multivariate Testing Testing the Power of Language

 Which of approach would work best for your audience?

 • Conventional vs. Unconventional

 Would your readers appreciate something different?
 A bit of fun, surprise, playfulness or even a mystery?
 Or would they rather sail on safer waters and prefer things they know and have seen already?
-If you are in a business where being unconventional wins you more popularity, why not extend it to your communication style of your website and test the results.
+If you are in a business where being unconventional wins you more popularity, why not extend it to the communication style of your website and test the results.
 If your audience tends to be more conservative though – then better play safe and remain conventional.

 The above are just examples, but they prove that there are many ways of communicating with your audience and not all of them will be equally effective across all cultures.
 By trying to understand your target audiences better, you can find out which methods are the most successful in which context.
 Multivariate testing can help you with this task.